KrisKasprzak/ILI9488_t3_PrintScreen/README.md

 <b><h2><center>Print Screen for ILI9488_t3 libraries and Touchscreen Displays</center></h1></b>

 This library will let programmers add a print screen capability to their projects.
 There are 2 functions: 1) SaveBMP24 and 2) DrawBMP24 so you can save and draw images.
-The created imagtes are 24-bit BMP files
+The created images are 24-bit BMP files so they can be easily edited in Paint or other bitmap editors.
-As this library requires and SD card there are 2 versions of the functions 1) for SD.h and 2) SdFat.h.
+As this library requires an SD card, there are 2 versions of the functions 1) for SD.h and 2) SdFat.h.
 The functions are simple inline and don't require any object creation.
-The goal was to make implementation simple such as
+The goal was to make implementation simple.
+Just draw some graphics, and make a call to the SaveBMP24() function.
+The library will NOT overwrite an existing file, nor will it create the next available file.
+You must do your own housekeeking.

 <b>Some examples of captured screens are:</b>